DomenicoZTCai/Course-Project-CAM-2016.6/README.md

 # Course-Project-CAM-2016.6

-This is a final project of the course 'Conputer-Aided Manufacturing' given in 2016 Tongji University, Shanghai.
+This is a final project of the course 'Conputer-Aided Manufacturing' taught by Giovanni Moroni (Politecnico di Milano, Italy) and Adrea Matta (Jiaotong University, Shanghai), given in 2016 Tongji University, Shanghai.

 The report pdf file is in English.